CSIRT-MU/Trace-Share/README.md

 ## Getting started

-- [TraceCreator](TraceCreator) – virtual environment for a creation of packet traces
+- [TraceCreator](TraceCreator) – virtual environment for the creation of packet traces

-- [datasets](datasets) – example of annotated units (will be deleted after web platform introduction)
+- [datasets](datasets) – an example of annotated units (will be deleted after web platform introduction)